 However, Kipling in his official history states this number of official dead must be well below the mark.
 And so it was.
 Looking at the CWGC records 30 officers and men from the battalion died on 27 September 1915.
 The CWGC records a further 51 battalion deaths on the 28 to 30 September.

 Patrick was amongst those killed on 27 September.
-He was buried on the battlefield by Father Simon Knapp, chaplain to the 2nd Irish Guards, who was therefore able to officially confirm his death.18 Of the 30 deaths recorded that day, only two men now have known graves (one of which is John Kipling).
+He was buried on the battlefield at Chalk Pit Wood between Lone Tree as reported by Father Simon Knapp, chaplain to the 2nd Irish Guards, who was therefore able to officially confirm his death.18 Of the 30 deaths recorded that day, only two men now have known graves (one of which is John Kipling).
 Patrick’s grave was subsequently lost after its battlefield burial.
 He is therefore amongst the 28 who have no known grave and are commemorated on the Loos Memorial.